 What is Vinyl Fabric – Sewing

-Just like other specialty fabric, sewing vinyl fabric can be a bit tricky at the beginning.
+Just like other specialty fabrics, sewing vinyl fabric can be a bit tricky at the beginning.
 Here are some tips on how to sew with this fabric:

 - Don’t Press Vinyl - Doing so might damage your fabric.
 If it has wrinkles that need to be straightened, use a hairdryer on low heat instead.
 The heat will allow the wrinkles to fall out.